 To view a compilation of each states’ laws restricting foreign ownership of land, specifically farmland, click here.

 Q: Do states have similar foreign ownership laws?

-Even though approximately fourteen states have foreign ownership laws, each state has taken its own approach to restricting foreign ownership of farmland within its borders.
+Even though approximately twenty-four states have foreign ownership laws, each state has taken its own approach to restricting foreign ownership of farmland within its borders.
 For example, some states define “agricultural land” and “farming” differently from other states, restrict only certain types of foreign investors, or allow foreign purchasers to acquire a certain acreage amount of farmland.